ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 ### Language Specification

-The <a href="/res/Ballerina-Language-Specification-WD-2015-05-01.pdf" download="Ballerina-Language-Specification-WD-2015-05-01.pdf">Language Specification</a> is a set of documents that explain more about the inner workings of the Ballerina language itself.
+The <a href="/res/Ballerina-Language-Specification-WD-2015-05-01.pdf" download="Ballerina-Language-Specification-WD-2015-05-01.pdf">Language Specification</a> is a document that explains more about the inner workings of the Ballerina language itself.

 ### Ballerina Streaming Guide